omeid/conex/README.md

 - automatically creating uniqe names to avoid conflicts
 - deleting containers
 - pull or check images before running tests
+- Wait for a service (tcp, udp) port to accept connections
+- Expose ports

 On top of that, Conex providers a driver convention to simplify code reuse across projects.